IT3038C/IT3038C.github.io/docs/week-3.md

 The PowerShell script, when run, should output the $Body variable to the console and either send an email or output to a file.

 PowerShell REQUIRES an SMTP server to send email.
 Office365 will sometimes let you send email, in which case you can use smtp.office365.com.
-In the case that doesn’t work, you need to find another SMTP service to use.
+In the case that doesn't work, you need to find another SMTP service to use.
 I recommend smtp.gmail.com or another SMTP host provided by your email provider.

 ### Using Gmail SMTP Server